parkerchace/MusicTheory/BITWIG_MIDI_INTEGRATION.md

 # Bitwig MIDI Integration Guide

+> Note (Optional): This integration is optional.
+The core browser app works without Bitwig, the MIDI server, or the VST3 plugin.

 This document explains how to stream the rendered sheet music progression into Bitwig Studio on Windows using the included FastAPI MIDI microservice and the `bitwig-midi.js` front‑end client.

 ## Overview